SO this weekend I did my first - and hopefully last - marathon. More pertinently for this article I did it very, very badly.

 The important thing is to do this regular and stick with it.

-The second point is my admiration for people who do exercise when they don't really want to.
-I think a mistake a lot of trainers mistake is to forget that unlike them there are a lot of people out there who just don't like exercise.
+The second thing I learned this weekend is admiration for people who exercise when they don't really want to.
+I think a mistake a lot of trainers mistake is to forget that most of their clients just don't like exercise.
 In fact this dislike of exercise and a reluctance to partake in it is the reason they are in a job.
-So when we hear that a client hasn't managed his five prescribed visits to the gym it's all too easy to think that they are not committed to their training.
+So when we hear that a client hasn't managed his five prescribed visits to the gym that week it's all too easy to think that they are not committed to their training.